 - Functional Loss (FL): The risk that an essential function will be disrupted.
 Could the loss of this component cause an outage or interruption?

+c) skills needed to implement the proposed solution.
 The three different types of skills/expertise needed to implement the solution are:

 - Do-It-Yourself (DIY) - these are simple, generic details for non-structural items found in the home, office, classroom, or small business, that can be installed by a handyman using common tools and readily available materials.